anhvir/c102/README.md

 **HOW_TO: download/copy the files from this github repository**

 If you just want a single file, say, `e69.c`:
-  * Click on `e69.c` and you will see its content
+  * Click on the link `e69.c` (the link is provided at the top part of this page) and you will see the formatted content of the file,
+  * Click on the `Raw` button to see the plain text content,
-  * Copy the content and paste into your jEdit window, then save as `e69.c`
+  * Copy the content and paste into your jEdit window, then save as `e69.c`.

 If you want to download the whole directory:
   * Download this whole directory by clicking `Clone or Download` --> `Download ZIP`, it will normally be downloaded to your `Downloads` folder under the name `c102-master` or `c102-master.ZIP`